chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 <caption>Doombox 2.x.x (wip)</caption>

 Version 2.x.x is (as of writing) the version I'm currently working on.
 Similar to 0.7.0 and 1.x.x, it's a complete rewrite of the previous version.
-For 2.x.x, I'm planning on doing the following things different:
+For 2.x.x, I'm planning on doing the following things different.

 **Stricter IPC typing (possibly with TypeScript)**

-Version 1.x.x does have an [IPC standard](https://github.com/chronoDave/Doombox/blob/v1.x.x/SPEC.md), but the prop `options` often gets abused.
-To me, this prop indicates that the IPC standard doesn't work correctly, so for 2.x.x, I wish to avoid using this prop altogether.
+Version 1.x.x does have an [IPC standard](https://github.com/chronoDave/Doombox/blob/v1.x.x/SPEC.md), but the prop "options" often gets abused.
+To me, this indicates that the IPC standard doesn't work correctly, so for 2.x.x, I wish to avoid using this prop altogether.

 **Less external dependencies**